This document describes the IBM WebSphere Portal ReleaseBuilder utility and the scenarios in which it is used.

 The use of ReleaseBuilder is the recommended "best practice" to synchronize changes between Portal environments.

 A general overview and definition of terms for ReleaseBuilder can be found in the WebSphere Portal Information Center topic, "Deploying your Portal overview".
+The concepts presented in this link are valid for Portal versions 5.1.x through versions 7.0.x.

 The most common ReleaseBuilder problem is the attempt to create a release using XMLAccess exports from two different WebSphere Portal hosts.
 ReleaseBuilder is designed to generate a proper release only when run against two XML files exported from the same Portal environment.